Malforge-Maldev-Public-Organization/Windows-Persistence-CheatSheet/README.md

 ![image](https://github.com/user-attachments/assets/63d7d360-7884-4be3-bebd-1d6e41c9fcb2)

 ### Services:

+[What is a Windows Service? - Definition from Techopedia\
+A Windows service is an application that usually serves a core operating system function running in the background.](https://www.techopedia.com/definition/13530/windows-service)

 Windows services are essential parts of the operating system, responsible for handling tasks like memory, device management, user credentials, preferences, and third-party applications.
 They function similarly to Unix daemons.